FOREX-Dollar slips after soft U.S. data pushes out Fed rate hike bets

 NEW YORK, March 28 The U.S. dollar eased against a basket of major currencies on Monday after U.S. data showing retreating inflation and a downward revision to consumer spending dampened expectations for a swifter pace of Federal Reserve interest rate increases.

-The dollar index, which measures the greenback against a basket of six major currencies, eased from a 1-1/2-week high of 96.399 to a session low of 95.836 after the Commerce Department said consumer spending edged up 0.1 percent and the January reading was downwardly revised to 0.1 percent.
+The dollar index, which measures the greenback against a basket of six major currencies, eased from an early 1-1/2-week high of 96.399 to a session low of 95.850 after the Commerce Department said consumer spending edged up 0.1 percent and the January reading was downwardly revised to 0.1 percent.

 The data also showed U.S. inflation moderated last month, with a price index for consumer spending dipping 0.1 percent after nudging up 0.1 percent in January.

-The euro gained against the dollar to $1.1218, its highest level since March 23.
-The data dampened expectations that the Fed would hike rates again in April or June after hawkish remarks from multiple Fed presidents last week had raised expectations for a faster pace of rate increases.
+The euro gained against the dollar to $1.1215, its highest level since March 23.
+The data dampened expectations that the Fed would hike rates again in April or June after hawkish remarks from multiple Fed presidents last week raised expectations for a faster pace of rate increases.

-"It looks like we've had an unimpressive start to growth in Q1, and that's maybe tempering some of the recent rise in Fed tightening expectations for June," said Vassili Serebriakov, currency strategist at BNP Paribas in New York.
+"Today's report certainly raises the question of whether the Fed can pull the trigger in June," said Kathy Lien, managing director at BK Asset Management in New York, in reference to the U.S. data.

+Low trading volumes likely contributed to price activity since European markets were closed for the Easter Monday holiday, analysts said.
+Analysts also said traders were awaiting comments from Fed Chair Janet Yellen on Tuesday,

 More U.S. economic data will be released later this week, including March non-farm payrolls and consumer confidence data.

-On Wall Street, the benchmark S&P 500 stock index was last up 0.12 percent.
-(Reporting by Sam Forgione; Editing by W Simon and Meredith Mazzilli)
+On Wall Street, the benchmark S&P 500 stock index was last down 0.14 percent.
+(Reporting by Sam Forgione Editing by W Simon)

 * Some diplomats see plan as way for China to push influence (Adds comments from White House adviser, Australia trade minister, details on North Korean delegation)